tensorflow/tensorflow/tensorflow/lite/g3doc/apis.md

 *   `long`
 *   `byte`

+`String` types are also supported, but they are encoded differently than the primitive types.
+In particular, the shape of a string Tensor dictates the number and arrangement of strings in the Tensor, with each element itself being a variable length string.
+In this sense, the (byte) size of the Tensor cannot be computed from the shape and type alone, and consequently strings cannot be provided as a single, flat `ByteBuffer` argument.

 If other data types, including boxed types like `Integer` and `Float`, are used, an `IllegalArgumentException` will be thrown.